The Origin of Life on Planet Water

 Six of the amino acids found are present in all living things

-=> Glycine, Glutamic acid, Alanine, Valine, Aspartic acid
+=> Glycine, Glutamic acid, Alanine, Valine, Aspartic acid but the others

 => Isovaline, Norvaline, Proline, N-methylalanine, N-ethylglycine